The last week of the month has a rhythm in healthcare AP that every practitioner recognizes. It starts with the inbox. The statements are arriving.

 A Practical Path Forward#

-If you're managing statement reconciliation reactively today, moving to a more proactive model doesn't require an overnight transformation.
+Whether you're implementing statement automation software or improving your manual process, moving to a more proactive model doesn't require an overnight transformation.
 A few practical steps:

 Identify your statement volume.
 How many statements do you receive per month?
 From which vendors?
 Track this for one month.
 You'll almost certainly find that 20% of your vendors generate 80% of your statement reconciliation workload.
 Focus there first.